 To help patients determine if they are candidates for any of these options, they should discuss with their oncologist as soon as possible regarding the potential effects of their medicine on their future fertility.
 They need to ask:

-- How does the cancer affect my fertility?
+- How can the cancer affect my fertility?

-- How does the cancer treatment affect my fertility?
+- How can the cancer treatment affect my fertility?